 Contracting and spreading scabies

-Scabies can be caught from direct, extended contact with an infected person.
+Scabies is highly contagious and can be caught from direct, extended contact with an infected person.
 Scabies mites can also survive away from the human body for 24-36 hours, so it is possible to catch scabies from sharing infected linen, towels, and clothing.
 The mites burrow in to the skin to lay eggs.
 Scratching the infected area promotes spreading of eggs and newly-hatched insects to other parts of your body.

 The mites that cause scabies in animals like horses and dogs are different to those that cause scabies in humans, but humans can still catch these scabies (also known as mange).
 These mites do not jump from animal to animal or human, but close contact with infected animals allows the mites to penetrate the skin.
 Unlike human scabies, the mites do not burrow in to the skin, but sit on the skin dissolving skin with saliva.
 The rash that arises is from an allergic reaction to the mite’s faeces.
 While mange can live in domestic and farm animals for over a month, they only survive a few days in a human.
 Importantly, the mite is unable to reproduce in the human body.

 In terms of human-to-human scabies, there might not be much of a rash, as the mites are underneath the skin.
 An allergic reaction from animal-to-human scabies will produce a rash.
-Itchiness is part of the body’s immune system response to the infection – you may get itchy a day or two after you get infected, which can last beyond treatment, for up to three weeks.
+Itchiness is part of the body’s immune system response to the infection – you may get very itchy a day or two after you get infected, which can last beyond treatment, for up to three weeks.

 Other symptoms can include: